cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

         - how to create a profile
         - how to load a profile
         - how to move camera
-    - SteamVR setup, controller input settings, controller binding
+    - SteamVR setup, controller input settings, controller binding (DONE)
     - startup process
-    - revise input documentation as steamvr can handle both headsets
+    - revise input documentation as steamvr can handle both headsets (DONE)
-    - SteamVR overall documentation -> steamvr troubleshoot (task manager)
+    - SteamVR overall documentation -> steamvr troubleshoot (task manager) (DONE)
     - prefabs, addign new bento arm components, using motor and rotation base script

 *2) Setup the Vive Headset*